Facilitator-Cards/facilitator-cards/content/butter-responsive-facilitation.md

 Here were your insights from today!

 * Plan ahead and new accordion metaphor
-* importance of prepping the strategies you'll use ahead of time so if you need to pivot, you can do so confidently
+* Importance of prepping the strategies you'll use ahead of time so if you need to pivot, you can do so confidently
 * That Butter is an amazing tool to spice up facilitating
 * I learned that I don't need to reinvent the wheel!
 * Accordion agenda to fold in or out different activities based on different needs being ready to pivot proactively